 A good phrase to keep in mind as you shift your diet is “Eat Right, Bite by Bite.”
-This serves to push a message that small changes in your diet can have larger impacts on your diet as time goes on.
+This encourages you to remember that small changes in your diet can have larger impacts on your diet as time goes on.

-While you likely have been limiting your trips to the store this month, varying your meals can be a great way to get a mix of different fruits and vegetables in your diet.
-Make an effort to try a couple of new foods each month and maybe you’ll find something you like!
+Varying your meals can be a great way to get a mix of different fruits and vegetables into your diet.
+Make an effort to try a couple of new foods each month and maybe you will find something you like!
 Buying this wide variety of food does not have to be an expensive endeavor either.
 The Academy of Nutrition and Dietetics has a great video explaining how to eat healthy on a budget.

 This can be both a healthy choice and a convenience.
 If you have a number of reusable dishes on hand you can create bulk quantities of foods to keep in the fridge and eat them throughout the week.

-Your healthcare provider or a registered dietitian can be an excellent resource to help you improve your health.
-They can help provide you advice on changes you could make in your diet.
+Your healthcare provider or a registered dietitian can be an excellent resource to help you improve your eating habits.
+They can help provide you with advice on changes you could make in your diet.

-You do not need to change your entire diet overnight, in fact, if you do it’ll be very difficult to stick to your new plan.
+You do not need to change your entire diet overnight, in fact, if you do you will quickly realize how difficult it is to stick to the plan.
 Small changes in your diet can make a big difference over the long run should you stick to the new foods.